algosup/2023-2024-project-4-sportshield-team-8/documents/functionalSpecifications/functionalSpecifications.md

 ### ➭ Battery Consumption

 One of the requirements given by the company was to use the battery only between 20 and 80%. \
-Estinating the Apple's battery management with the intelligent battery system, consisted on charging just before the average time usage and stoping it at 80%. \
+Estimating Apple's battery management with the intelligent battery system, consisted of charging just before the average time usage and stopping it at 80%. \
 The team thought it was what the device needed. \
 However, considering the difficulty of the task and the amount of time, it has been decided to do it later on.